 - Repainting the superstructure (every three to five years)

 - Upgrades to the interior

 Of course, superyachts may also enter a refit yard to be repaired, extended, converted or completely renovated, and everything in between.

 Refit yards offer a wide range of services, and may specialise in a certain area.
 When undertaking a refit, the yacht may need to move between facilities for different parts of the refit.

-A good refit yard requires a variety of facilities and the capabilities to perform any scale of refit, from minor maintenance to a complete refit.
-Yards will offer either some or all of the following services:
+A good refit yard requires a variety of facilities and the capabilities to perform any scale of refit, from minor maintenance to a complete overhaul.
+Yards will typically provide some or all of the following services:

 - Rig inspections and spars

 - Yacht renovation and transformation